StreamSwapProtocol/streamswap-contracts/README.md

 ### Withdraw

-When a position owner wants to withdraw unspent tokens in tposition, he can send `WithdrawMsg` transaction.
+When a position owner wants to withdraw unspent tokens in the position, he can send `WithdrawMsg` transaction.
 The contract will send back unspent tokens to the owner and keep the purchased tokens to be released after sale end_time.

 On withdraw user's share is reduced.